tudasc/MetaCG/README.md

 The current default file format is MetaCG format version 3.
 More info on the different formats can be found in the [graph README](graph/README.md).

+The MetaCG project includes `pymetacg`, a set of bindings that allows to parse MetaCG files from Python.
+Refer to the [pymetacg README](pymetacg/README.md) for more information how to build and use `pymetacg`.

 ## Requirements and Building

 MetaCG consists of the graph library, a CG construction tool, and an example analysis tool.